dbca-wa/wastd/docs/data_collectors.rst

 If you are sure of species ID, keep "Mark form as finalized" ticked and "Save Form and Exit".

-If you are unsure of the species ID, (species "Turtle" and photo provided), untick "Mark form as finalized" and "Save Form and Exit".
-This gives the admin a chance to review and possibly determine species ID based on the photo taken before uploading.
+If you are unsure of the species ID, (species is "turtle" and photo of track is provided), untick "Mark form as finalized" and "Save Form and Exit".
+This gives the field supervisors a chance to review and possibly determine species ID (based on the photo taken) before uploading.

-This will take a trained operator about 13 taps and swipes over about 15 seconds plus the time to take a photo.
+This form will take a trained operator about 13 taps and swipes over about 15 seconds plus the time to take a photo.

 Repeat for each track.